 A sample of each of these forms may be requested via the email form below.
 Please note that new Canada regulations request adults entering the country with minors carry a photocopy of the signature page of the passport belonging to the guardian whose signature is on the permission letter.

 Additionally, the country of South Africa requires much more stringent paperwork for minors traveling by air, sea or land into and through the country.
 See a full list of Requirements for Children Travelling Through South African Ports of Entry.

 Before you head out on a family vacation, protect your loved ones with much-needed travel insurance.
-Kids traveling with parents or grandparents are also insured free through Allianz when traveling with a parent or grandparent.
+Kids traveling with parents or grandparents are also insured free through Allianz when traveling on a family vacation.

 Get Blank Consent Forms & Required Documents Now